 Lastly, know that cooking your spinach decreases its oxalate potency (just in case you're still freaking out).

-Step 5: Liquids
+Step 4: Liquids

-For the most part, avoid juice as the base for your green smoothie.
+For the most part, avoid juice as the base for your smoothie.
 Again, the purpose is to create a nutrient-dense snack or breakfast, not adding more sugar to your diet.

 I personally use a variety of plant-based milk for the base of our green smoothies.
 Almond milk, cashew milk, and homemade hemp milk are our favorites.